There are currently no fracking operations in New Jersey, but the northwest portion of the state sits above a small gas reserve.

 - Gas pipeline left a barren swath through parks and forests of North Jersey (The Record)

 - Pinelands pipeline deal reeks of Christie politics as usual (Star-Ledger Editorial Board )

-Below is a map of some of the high profile incidents ("fraccidents") related to the country's gas drilling boom that have already occurred in and around New Jersey.
-Click on any fraccident to learn more.
+High profile incidents ("fraccidents") related to the country's oil and gas drilling boom have occurred in and around New Jersey.
+Click on each fraccident to learn more: